An air transport pilot licence (ATPL) lets you pilot or co-pilot any private or commercial operation.

 - meet the recent experience requirements.

-- Passed the flight test for an instrument rating in a single-pilot aircraft – this doesn't have to be recent.
+- Passed the flight test for an instrument rating in a single-pilot aircraft.
+This doesn't have to be category-specific or recent.

-- Completed an instrument proficiency check in a single-pilot aircraft – this doesn't have to be current.
+- Completed an instrument proficiency check in a single-pilot aircraft – this doesn't have to be category-specific or current.

 Minimum hours for an air transport pilot licence